The Syracuse Orchestra

-Symphoria is a musician-led co-operative orchestra in Syracuse, New York, founded in 2012.
+The Syracuse Orchestra is a full-time, musician-led, co-operative professional orchestra in Syracuse, New York, United States, founded in 2012.
+Its main performance venue is the Oncenter Crouse Hinds Theater in downtown Syracuse.

 History

 The former Syracuse Symphony Orchestra filed for chapter 7 bankruptcy in 2011.

 Symphoria was launched as a 501(c)(3) nonprofit in 2012 as a musician-led cooperative.

-The orchestra launched for the 2022-23 season with a return to in-person concerts.
+After locally broadcasting concerts during the pandemic, Symphoria launched their 2022-23, tenth anniversary season with a return to in-person concerts.

+On February 17, 2024 Symphoria announced it was changing its name to The Syracuse Orchestra.